 Next, take a walk along the Pohjoisranta shoreline, admiring the boats moored at the Halkolaituri quay along the way, to the tiny Chjoko chocolate boutique towards the end of Meritullinkatu.
 What could be more romantic than tasting delicious chocolate pralines together?
 The flavours of blueberry thyme, lingonberry vanilla and cranberry let you taste the Finnish nature, while the heart-shaped strawberry-passion fruit-white chocolates will melt both of your hearts!
 You can also give a Valentine's Day kiss in the form of a red sea buckthorn-orange-dark chocolate pouty lips truffle.

-BasBas serves small French- and Italian-inspired portions that are so good that it can be hard to get a reservation, but fortunately it will be past ten o’clock in the evening by this time, so you can grab a table as earlier diners leave.
+BasBas serves small French- and Italian-inspired portions that are so good that it can be hard to get a reservation, but fortunately they often have counter seats available for 1-2 persons.
 The blood orange risotto, cacio e pepe, ox tartar, in fact anything that chef Kalle Kiukainen conjures up in the kitchen is absolutely delicious.
 A wine cabinet covers the entire wall and offers an excellent variety of wines, including many different bottles of trendy natural wines.
 The staff is also extremely knowledgeable, so ask them to recommend something special!
 On top of everything else, everyone is in an extremely good mood on Friday evenings, because unlike most restaurants, BasBas is closed on Saturdays, so the staff know they can sleep in the next morning!

 Indeed, Saturday morning is the perfect excuse to sleep in before heading out for a late breakfast, which you can enjoy at the small and intimate Way next to the Karhupuisto “Bear Park” in the heart of the trendy district of Kallio.
 Way is a bakery in the daytime that serves some of the best sourdough bread – and coffee – in town, as well as excellent vegan food.
 Remember to order its iconic honey caramel glazed cinnamon buns too, and why not a couple of glasses of sparkling pét-nat at the same time – after all, Way happens to be one of the best places in Helsinki to taste natural wines.